-Read slowly to your child, and point to the words and pictures that you are reading to ensure your child makes a connection between the word your are reading are in fact the word came from the text.
+Read slowly to your child, and point to the words and pictures that you are reading to ensure your child makes a connection between the word you are reading are in fact the word that came from the text.

-The reading activities should be a fun and enjoyable activity and never they feel like a lesson or a chore for them.
-There is a whole lot of children books available.
-Choose what your child interested in and if they can’t decide you would choose from a wide variety of rhymes, stories and books.
+The reading activities should be a fun and enjoyable activity and never feel like a lesson or a chore for them.
+There are a whole lot of children’s books available.
+Choose what your child is interested in and if they can’t decide you would choose from a wide variety of rhymes, stories and books.

 Teach My Child To Read By Phonics

 The mastery to teach my child to read lies in the development of their phonics and phonemic awareness.
-The first step toward successful reading, my child needs to develop and cultivate a knowledge of the letters, and what sounds the letters represent.
+The first step toward successful reading is my child needs to develop and cultivate a knowledge of the letters, and what sounds the letters represent.

-Then they learn how the connection between sounds, created by combining these letters where words are formed.
-Essentially, mastery phonics and phonemic awareness, enable your child to become an independent reader because the child can figure out how a word is formed by sound and written.
-The child will eventually develop the ability to pronounce new words with confidence, improve spelling and clear articulation.
+Then they learn how the connection between sounds, is created by combining these letters where words are formed.
+Essentially, mastery of phonics and phonemic awareness, enable your child to become an independent reader because the child can figure out how a word is formed by sound and written.
+The child will eventually develop the ability to pronounce new words with confidence and improve spelling and clear articulation.